degaart/scalable-font2/docs/compare.md

 Code Size and Performance
 -------------------------

-I've compiled and run the [sfndemo](https://gitlab.com/bztsrc/scalable-font2/blob/master/sfntest/sfndemo.c) app in the tests directory on an Intel(R) Core(TM) i5-3317U CPU @ 1.70GHz (running at 800 Mhz, 3394 bogomips).
+I've compiled the [sfndemo](https://gitlab.com/bztsrc/scalable-font2/blob/master/sfntest/sfndemo.c) app in the tests directory using gcc 9.3.0 and run it on an Intel(R) Core(TM) i5-3317U CPU @ 1.70GHz (running at 800 Mhz, 3394 bogomips).
 I encourage you to repeat these tests on your own computer.
 A few notes: file load time includes the time took to load from disk and also to uncompress gzipped fonts.
 This sfndemo does not use the internal glyph cache, so it rasterized each glyph every time they occured.

 Here are the results: